JuliaMolSim/Molly.jl/docs/src/documentation.md

                      velocity_i,
                      velocity_j,
                      step_n)
+    r = norm(dr)
+    params = (inter.param,)
+    f = Molly.force_cutoff(inter.cutoff, inter, r, params)
+    # Multiply the force magnitude by the normalised vector between the atoms
+    fdr = f * vec_ij / r
+    return fdr
+end

+function Molly.pairwise_force(::MyPairwiseInter, r, params)
     # Replace this with your force calculation
     # A positive force causes the atoms to move apart
     f = 0.0

-    # Obtain a vector for the force
-    fdr = f * normalize(vec_ij)
-    return fdr
+    return f
 end
 ```
+The logic here is that any parameter mixing, shortcutting or setup is done in [`force`](@ref) then `force_cutoff` is used to apply the cutoff by calling `pairwise_force`, which calculates the force magnitude solely from interatomic distance `r`.
+`params` should not include any distance-based information, since `pairwise_force` may be called for other distances to apply the cutoff.

-Most of the arguments will generally not be used but are passed to allow maximum flexibility.
+Most of the arguments to [`force`](@ref) will generally not be used but are passed to allow maximum flexibility.
 You can use `args...` to indicate unused further arguments, e.g. `Molly.force(inter::MyPairwiseInter, vec_ij, args...)`.
 `vec_ij` is the vector between the closest images of atoms `i` and `j` accounting for the periodic boundary conditions.
 Atom properties can be accessed, e.g. `atom_i.σ`.